cordova-plugin-camera-preview/cordova-plugin-camera-preview/README.md

-Cordova CameraPreview Plugin
+cordova-plugin-camera-preview
 ====================

-Cordova plugin that allows camera interaction from HTML code.<br/>
+Cordova plugin that allows camera interaction from HTML cod for showing camera preview below or above the HTML.<br/>

-Show camera preview popup on top of the HTML.<br/>
+**Apr 27, 2016 - Plugin is starting to be maintained again, current development to get a decent stable version is happening on the branch [skanygin](https://github.com/cordova-plugin-camera-preview/cordova-plugin-camera-preview/tree/skanygin).
+Please direct all pull requests here until further notice.**

 <p><b>Features:</b></p>
 <ul>
   <li>Start a camera preview from HTML code.</li>
   <li>Drag the preview box.</li>
-  <li>Set camera color effect (Android and iOS).</li>
+  <li>Set camera color effect.</li>
   <li>Send the preview box to back of the HTML content.</li>
   <li>Set a custom position for the camera preview box.</li>
   <li>Set a custom size for the preview box.</li>